 9 Tips for Picking a White Quartz Kitchen Countertop

 1. Visit Showrooms to See Slabs

-If you’re like me, you’ll want to check out the local design showrooms or fabricators offering quartz to view slabs to explore the look you like.
+If you’re like me, you’ll want to check out local design showrooms or fabricators offering quartz to view slabs in order to explore the look you like.